 In certain circumstances, for example, when a credit event such as a default occurs, all outstanding transactions under an ISDA agreement are terminated, the termination value is assessed, and only a net amount is payable in settlement of all transactions.
 The aggregation into a net position owing to/ receivable from a single counterparty is subject to the terms of the arrangements and the insolvency laws of the relevant jurisdiction of the party in default.
-As at 30 June 2020, if this netting agreement was applied to the derivative portfolio the derivative financial assets of \$28,229,475 (2019: \$4,340,482) would be reduced by \$197,206 (2019: \$345,918) to the net amount of \$28,032,269 (2019: \$3,994,564) and the derivative financial liabilities of \$430,131 (2019: \$3,983,991) would be reduced by \$197,206 (2019: \$345,918) to the net amount of \$232,925 (2019: \$3,638,073).
+As at 30 June 2021, there were no amounts which would be available for offset, under these circumstances.
+As at 30 June 2020, if this netting agreement was applied to the derivative portfolio; the derivative financial assets of \$28,229,475 would be reduced by \$197,206 to the net amount of \$28,032,269 and the derivative financial liabilities of \$430,131 would be reduced by \$197,206 to the net amount of \$232,925.